dhil/bytecodealliance-rfcs/accepted/exception-handling.md

 calls into instance `B` which raises the exception `E`.

 To support unwinding across instances we plan to use a callee-saved register to hold (a pointer to) the exception `E`.
-This way instance A can readily get hold of the exception.
+This way instance `A` can readily get hold of the exception data.

 ## Unwinding across host frames
 [unwinding-hosts]: #unwinding-across-host-frames